art tips

 4. Make a Tiny Collage

 Grab some old magazines or junk journaling scraps from your last vacation and glue them together into a tiny masterpiece.
 It’s chaotic, it’s cute, it’s one of the best easy crafts to do at home when your brain is fried.
 Allow yourself to simply create without any expectations.
-To me, the best glue for junk journaling are glue sticks!
+You’ll need glue sticks, fun stickers, and double sided tape rollers.

 artsy and creative crafty ideas for easy crafts to do when your bored and want to be productive and creative but are really tired